qangelot/webapp_Nantes/readme.md

 The dashboard was made using boostrap, plotly and flask.
 The predictive tool is made using lightGBM library from Microsoft.

+## Architecture

+The web app is made of :
+- a dashboard displaying useful informations for canteen staff,
+- a predictive tool to make predictions about the attendance of the canteens in 2/3 week and beyond,
+- a contact page to give feedback about the app.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install required libraries.